Dance titles Omatsuri

 The number of dancers is not fixed.
 It is possible to stage "Omatsuri" with or without tekomai courtesans.

-Bandô Mitsugorô III playing the role of the firefighter in the dance "Mata Koko-ni Kabuki no Hanadashi", which was staged in June 1826 at the Ichimuraza (print made by Utagawa Kuniyasu I)
+Bandô Mitsugorô III playing the role of the firefighter in the dance "Mata Koko-ni Kabuki no Hanadashi", which was staged in the 6th lunar month of 1826 at the Ichimuraza (print made by Utagawa Kuniyasu I)

 An illustration taken from the illustrated playbill of the dance "Mata Koko-ni Kabuki no Hanadashi"